USQ Sydney Policies and Procedures

 The Privacy Act precludes the giving of a student’s information to parties other than the actual student unless the student consents in writing to the release of such information.
 Student information includes the student’s name, address, telephone number and academic results.

-USQ Sydney may provide students’ personal information to Commonwealth and State agencies and the Fund Manager of the ESOS Assurance Fund, pursuant to obligations under the ESOS Act 2000 and the National Code; and USQ Sydney also is required inform the Department of Home Affairs about certain changes to the student’s enrolment; and any breach by the student of a student visa condition relating to attendance or satisfactory academic performance.
+UniSQ Sydney may provide students’ personal information to Commonwealth and State agencies and the Fund Manager of the ESOS Assurance Fund, pursuant to obligations under the ESOS Act 2000 and the National Code; and UniSQ Sydney also is required inform the Department of Home Affairs about certain changes to the student’s enrolment; and any breach by the student of a student visa condition relating to attendance or satisfactory academic performance.

 Complaints and Appeals